rudderlabs/rudderstack-docs/destinations/recurly.md

 ## Track

-The `track` call to recurly is supported only for two of our ecommerce event.
+The `track` call to Recurly is supported only for two of our e-commerce events.

-- checkout started
+- Checkout Started
-- order completed
+- Order Completed

 A sample `track` call looks like the following: